HewlettPackard/python-opsramp/README.md

   noting that the main ID field in the summary objects that get returned is called *uniqueId* and this is the value you need to use everywhere in this binding that a client ID is required.
   - client(uuid) -> returns a Client object representing the API subtree for one specific client.
-The uuid is one of the uniqueId values that would be returned by `get\_list()`
+The uuid is one of the uniqueId values that would be returned by `get_list()`
   - create\_client(definition) -> creates a new Client in this Tenant. "definition" is a Python dict specifying details of the client to be created.
-Helper functions for creating these dicts will be added in the Client class in a later commit.
+The contents are described in the OpsRamp docs and helper functions for creating these dicts will be added in a later commit.

+- class Client() _a single client_
+  - get() -> returns the definition of this client as a Python dict.
+See the OpsRamp API docs for detailed contents.

 - class Policies() _the policies subtree of one specific Tenant_
-  - get() -> returns a list of dicts, each containing a single policy
+  - get\_list() -> returns a list of dicts, each containing a single policy definition.
-  - create(definition) -> Create a policy for specfic Tenant
-  - search(pattern) -> Search for a policy with name of name pattern
+  - search(pattern) -> Search for a policy with a specific name.
+The syntax is defined in the OpsRamp docs.
-  - run(id) -> Run policy of ID id
+  - policy(uuid) -> returns a Policy object representing the API subtree for one specific policy.
+  - create\_policy(definition) -> creates a new policy in this Tenant. "definition" is a Python dict specifying details of the policy to be created.
+The contents are described in the OpsRamp docs and helper functions for creating these dicts will be added in the Policy class in a later commit.
+  - update\_policy(definition) -> updates an existing policy in this Tenant. "definition" is a Python dict specifying details of the changes to the policy.
+The contents are described in the OpsRamp docs and helper functions for creating these dicts will be added in a later commit.

+- class Policy() _a single policy_
+  - get() -> returns the definition of this policy as a Python dict.
+See the OpsRamp API docs for detailed contents.
+  - run() -> sends a request to the OpsRamp server to run this policy now.
+The actual run is asynchronous.
-  - delete(id) -> Delete policy of ID id
+  - delete() -> deletes this policy

 ## The API objects and direct REST calls